-Beneficiary On death, which beneficiaries are eligible to receive your super as a:

-Lump sum Tax-free lump sum Pension

-Spouse Yes Yes Yes

-Child:

-• <18 Yes Yes Yes

-• 18-25 and financially dependent Yes Yes Yes

-• 18-25 and not dependent Yes No No

-&gt; 25 (unless disabled) Yes No No

-Financial dependant (see above for children) Yes Yes Yes

-Interdependant (see above for children) Yes Yes Yes
+Beneficiary On death, which beneficiaries are eligible to receive your super as a: Lump sum2 Tax-free lump sum Pension 3 Spouse 1 Yes Yes Yes Child: • < 18 Yes Yes Yes • 18-24 and financially dependent Yes Yes Yes 25 or over and permanently disabled Yes No 4 Yes 25 or over and financially dependent (unless disabled) Yes Yes No • 18 or over and not dependent Yes No No Financial dependant (see above for children) Yes Yes Yes Interdependant (see above for children) Yes Yes Yes

-1 A lump sum payment can also be made to the estate and the tax treatment generally depends on whether it's ultimately received by a beneficiary that is eligible to receive your super as a tax-free lump sum, such as your spouse or your child if under 18 or financially dependent on you.

-2 There is a limit on how much super you can transfer to a 'retirement phase' pension during your lifetime.
-This is known as the 'transfer balance cap' and in 2019/20 it's \$1.6 million.
-This cap may be indexed in future years.
-Counted towards this cap would be amounts used to start a 'retirement phase' pension from your own super account, as well as a pension that is received as the result of the death of another person.
-Modified rules apply when a superannuation death benefit is paid as a pension to a child.
-Penalties exist for exceeding the cap.
+- ${f 1}$ A former spouse can receive a tax-free lump sum if death benefit is paid via the estate. - 2 A lump sum payment can also be made to the estate and the tax treatment generally depends on whether it's ultimately received by a beneficiary that is eligible to receive your super as a tax-free lump sum, such as your spouse or your child if under 18 or financially dependent on you. - 3 There is a limit on how much super you can transfer to a 'retirement phase' pension during your lifetime.
+This is known as the 'general transfer balance cap' and in 2023/24 it's \$1.9 million.
+Your personal transfer balance cap may be different.
+This cap may be indexed in future years. - 4 Unless a financial dependant or interdependant.